Poles/Poles/README.md

 3. Copy `.lib` files in `platforms/windows/Artemis-Cpp/lib` to your MinGW's `lib` folder.
 4. Open `platforms/windows/Poles`.

-Once you build the application you will need to copy `platforms/windows/SDL2/bin/SDL.dll` to the folder where the executable created is (commonly in `platforms/windows/Poles/dist/Debug/MinGW-Windows/`).
+Once you build the application you will need to copy `platforms/windows/SDL2/bin/SDL.dll` to the folder where the executable is (commonly in `platforms/windows/Poles/dist/Debug/MinGW-Windows/`).

 ### Mac OS X
 1. Install XCode.